dvonck/datumfitter/README.md

 7. Target height in m above ellipsoid

 TODO:
-I would like to implement the Helmert 7 Parameter Model as well to see if this will give a better fit to the dataset included.
+Try to get valid gradients for the loss function to make the non-linear least squares iterations converge faster.